smartfog/fogflow/doc/tutorial/fogflow.md

 You may follow the orion docs to set up a Orion Context Broker instance from here: [Installing Orion](https://fiware-orion.readthedocs.io/en/master/admin/install/index.html)

-You may also setup Orion on docker using below commands.(docker and docker-compose are required for these method)
+You may also setup Orion on docker using below commands.(docker is required this method)
 Note: Orion container has a dependency on MongoDB database.

-## Easiest way to setup Orion (docker is ):
+## Easiest way to setup Orion using docker:

 **Prerequisite:** Docker should be installed.